zarmstrong/fvtt-showbars/README.md

  # Additional notes

  This module has been tested with Pathfinder 2e only.
 It might work for others, but only Pathfinder 2e is officially supported.
+That said, any system that uses *attributes.hp* to track HP should work.

  Want me to support another system?
 Post an issue requesting it!